Because it is compulsory in the Brussels Region from 15 May 2023.

-In May 2023, food waste sorting becomes compulsory for all households.
-Only certain waste, such as bones or shells, should then be thrown into the white bag.
-All other food waste will have to be thrown into the orange bag, or must be taken to a neighbourhood compost bin or placed in an individual compost bin.
+In May 2023, food waste sorting became compulsory for all households.
+Only certain waste, such as bones or shells, can now be thrown into the white bag.
+All other food waste must to be thrown into the orange bag, or must be taken to a neighbourhood compost bin or placed in an individual compost bin.

 There are several good reasons why we should sort our food waste.

 Firstly, this helps to reduce the amount of waste that is sent to landfills or incinerators, whilst protecting the environment.
 Sorting food waste means it can be used to produce energy or fertilisers, so these materials can be reused rather than wasted.